angular/router/README.md

 ## Features:

 * Simple json based config.
 Minimal config required, with reasonable convention-based fallbacks.
 All conventions are customizable.
 Multiple ways to cinfigure routes (object, arrays, strings, etc).
 Map multiple routes to the same controller as well.
 * Router pattern maching is handled by [route-recognizer.js](https://github.com/tildeio/route-recognizer).
-This allows for named parameters, spats and query string.
-Route gernation is also supported.
+This allows for static routes, named parameters, spats and query strings.
+Route generation is also supported.
 * Handles push state and hash change.
 * Automatic handling of "not found" routes.
-This can also be customized easily.
+This can be customized easily.
 Simple convention-based routing can also be hooked in.
 * Automatic construction of a "navigation model" which can be used to generate a navigation UI.
 Each item in the nav model has a link that can be bound.
 The link will properly generate hash/pushState urls and understands router hierarchies.
 Each item in the nav model has a property `isActive` which reflects whether or not it is the current active route (useful in styling a nav).
 * The router can update the document title correctly (even with child routers).
 This process is customizable.
 * Has a fully customizable internal asynchronous pipleline.
 Want to add security, just add a step to the pipeline and guard route access, cancel routing, redirect or allow navigation easily at any point.
 The default steps in the pipeline are: SelectController, SelectView, ActivateInstruction, CompleteNavigation, DelegateToChildRouter.